 HOW CAN I BRING THE BENEFITS OF THE “FARM EFFECT” INTO MY HOME?

 First, we need to have an environment that’s welcoming to soil-based microbes.

 If our homes have an unwelcoming environment, then the healthy bacteria will be killed off before they have a chance to do their work.
 This means that we need to make decisions about cleaning products.

 Research has shown that over-cleaning and using toxic chemicals can decimate both good and bad microbes8,9.
 So maybe we can relax a bit on how clean we need our homes to be.
 That’s not to say that we let dirt and grime build-up, instead, we just go a little lighter on our cleaning efforts.
 This has a positive side-effect of decreasing stress too.

 Also, go easy on the harsh and toxic cleaners that contain antimicrobial agents.

-Instead, opt for more enviro-friendly cleaners or go with good old vinegar and water mixed with essential oils.
+Instead, opt for more enviro-friendly cleaners, such as Homebiotic Surface Cleaner, which won’t strip away your home’s vital bacterial defense.
 Harsh cleaning products have been shown to cause respiratory, skin, and eye problems as well as increasing bacterial resistance to these chemicals.

 Next, we need to bring in more soil-based microbes, and there are a few ways that are not only fun but easy.